null

 94 points Christy Canterbury, MW (TimAtkin.com): "William Fèvre is the largest owner of this Kimmeridgian-rich vineyard with 3 ha 60.
 This opens with an attractive chalk and spice nose.
 It leads to a ripe citrus palate focused by bracing acidity.
 There is excellent fruit depth and integration.
 Yet again, Vaulorent behaves like a Grand Premier Cru!
 (2023)

-92-94 points/'Sweet spot/Outstanding,' Allen Meadows (Burghound): "(from a huge 3.63 ha parcel out of only 17 ha and most of it is hard by Les Preuses.
+93 points/'Sweet spot/Outstanding,' Allen Meadows (Burghound): "(from a huge 3.63 ha parcel out of only 17 ha and most of it is hard by Les Preuses.
 Séguier calls this their "baby grand cru" as specific barrels are selected for vine age, concentration and power).
-A much less expressive nose, indeed it is all but mute, requires aggressive swirling to eventually coax aromas of white orchard fruit, citrus blossom and seawater.
+A much less expressive nose, indeed it is all but mute, requires aggressive swirling to eventually coax aromas of white orchard fruit, especially pear confit, citrus blossom and seawater.
 The richer and slightly more powerful flavors also possess a sophisticated mouthfeel along with excellent depth and persistence on the balanced finale where a touch of youthful austerity slowly emerges.
-In a word, terrific.
+This too is excellent though at this early stage, just like in 2022, I have a slightly preference for the Montée de Tonnerre.
 Drink: 2031+.
-(Oct 2022)"
+(Oct 2023)"

 Product SKU 346166